mitogen-hq/mitogen/docs/api.rst

     .. method:: docker (container=None, image=None, docker_path=None, \**kwargs)

-        Arrange for a context to be constructed in an existing or temporary new Docker container.
+        Construct a context on the local machine within an existing or temporary new Docker container.
 One of `container` or `image` must be specified.

         Accepts all parameters accepted by :py:meth:`local`, in addition to: